mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ltpa-sample/README.md

   ```
     pod install
   ```
-  - After install done you can open the workspace project by typing in terminal window:
+  - After install was done you can open the workspace project by typing in terminal window:
   ```
     open LTPABasedSSOSample.xcworkspace
   ```